 Who was your hero as kid?

 Obviously my hero was fellow Welshman Ryan Giggs.
 When I was a kid I wanted to play on the left wing to be just like him.
 He was my definite hero growing up.
 Since Ryan has got older I still really respect him, because he has changed the way he plays the game to now dominate and dictate the play from the centre of midfield.
-He has also
+He has also really looked after his body over the years, which I appreciate as an athlete.

 Name: Dai Greene